danjwinter/stache_yo_self/README.md

 ### Private Channels

-Stache Yo Self, the bot, needs to be invited in to public channels in order for you to receive a stache.
+Stache Yo Self, the bot, needs to be invited in to private channels in order for you to receive a stache.

 ### New Users and Name Changes